 That’s where we come in.

 We’re representing the voice of independent publishers in the W3C

-AdThrive/CafeMedia team members are participating in a number of the subgroups, contributing feedback to the proposals, and putting forth some of our own proposals as well — and we’re currently hiring for a position that’s fully-dedicated to representing publishers in the W3C.
+AdThrive/CafeMedia team members are participating in a number of the subgroups, contributing feedback to the proposals, and putting forth some of our own proposals as well — and Don Marti joined the team in October 2020 to focus all his energies on representing publishers in the W3C.